Helen: Everyone's special, Dash. Dash: Which is another way of saying no one is.

 The creators also expressed their exasperation in the commentary for the scene where Elastigirl and the kids fall into the ocean.

-No Such Thing As HR: While Bob does get in trouble for punching his boss through a wall, it's for using superpowers rather than, you know, punching his boss through a wall.
+No Such Thing as H.R.: While Bob gets in trouble for punching his boss through a wall, it's for using superpowers rather than punching his boss through a wall.
 Presumably the government had a hand in smoothing things over.

 Not Good With Rejection: Buddy Pine makes this absolutely clear to Mr. Incredible after being refused by him as his sidekick, Incrediboy, and changed into Syndrome.